-The acceptance and subsequent adoption of Amendment 15 of the GOM Shrimp FMP defines the overfished and overfishing reference points for penaeid shrimp.
-To measure if overfished and overfishing is occurring the Stock Synthesis based stock assessment models estimate a MSY and corresponding SSB at MSY and F at MSY for the terminal "year" of the stock assessment model.
-For the pink and white shrimp assessments the model is parameterized with months as years so the terminal SSBmsy value is for the terminal month and is multiplied by 12 to arrive at an annual SSBmsy index.
+The acceptance and subsequent adoption of Amendment 15 of the GOM Shrimp FMP defines the MSY based overfished and overfishing reference points for penaeid shrimp.
+To measure if the stock is in an overfished condition or undergoing overfishing the Stock Synthesis based stock assessment model estimate an MSY and corresponding SSB at MSY and F at MSY for the terminal "year" of the stock assessment model.
+The white shrimp assessment model is parameterized with months as years so the terminal SSBmsy value is for the terminal month and is multiplied by 12 to arrive at an annual SSBmsy index.
 This index value is then compared against the sum of the 12 monthly SSB estimates for the terminal assessment year.
 If the assessment year sum of SSB is greater than the index SSBmsy than the stock is not overfished.
 Conversely, if the assessment year sum of SSB is less than the index SSBmsy than the stock is overfished.
 Similar to the overfished reference point, the overfishing reference point F by month estimates are summed to an annual F estimate and are compared to the calculated annual Fmsy estimates derived by the assessment model.
-The brown shrimp model is parameterized as an annual model.
-Therefore the models forecast SSBmsy and Fmsy can be directly compared to the annual SSB and F estimates generated in the assessments.

-This report describes the stock assessment update for white shrimp (Litopenaeus setiferus) using a generalized stock assessment model, Stock Synthesis (SS-3) (Methot 2009, Schirripa et al. 2009), parameterized with fishery data from 1984-2014.
-The model incorporates selectivity with seasonal changes (May-July) using an environmental offset approach, estimated steepness, and R_0 values.
+This report describes the stock assessment update for white shrimp (Litopenaeus setiferus) using a generalized stock assessment model, Stock Synthesis (SS-3) (Methot 2009, Schirripa et al. 2009), parameterized with fishery data from 1984-2015.
+The model incorporates selectivity with seasonal changes (May-July) using an environmental offset approach, estimated steepness, and R0 values.

-Amendment 15 of the Gulf of Mexico Fisheries Management Plan (FMP) (GMFMC 2015) set new overfishing and overfished levels using criteria generated from the bench mark shrimp stock assessment.
-These new management criteria are based on SSBmsy and Fmsy and are 165.9 metric tons of tails and 3.48 per year respectively.
+As noted, Amendment 15 of the Gulf of Mexico Fisheries Management Plan (FMP) (GMFMC 2015) set new overfishing and overfished levels using criteria generated from the bench mark shrimp stock assessment.
+These new management criteria are based on SSBmsy and Fmsy and are 365.6 million pounds of tails and 3.48 per year respectively.
 This annual shrimp stock assessment generates estimates of SSB and F values which are compared to the aforementioned management criteria.